 All cats love Fred, with very little effort on his part.
 NOT FAIR.

 I have a daughter in her 20s, whose nom de net was “the Spud” for years, but her real name is Danielle.
 She’s my daughter from my first marriage, which ended in 1996 after 8 years of marriage.
 In 2007, after she graduated from high school, she moved to Rhode Island to go to college.
-She works in retail, lives with boyfriend and their pit bull Koshinto, and occasionally attends college classes.
+She works in a call center, lives with boyfriend and their pit bull Koshinto, and occasionally attends college classes.
 She’s a good kid; we text a lot, and I get to see her in person about once a year.

 We have a varying number of permanent resident cats (every time I share the number of cats we have, the number changes).
 When we were at Crooked Acres, we also had some pigs, turkeys, and a large and ever-fluctuating number of chickens.